Self-determination theory: Vitality and self-regulation

 Another area of interest for SDT researchers is the relationship between subjective vitality and self-regulation.
 Ryan and Deci define vitality as energy available to the self, either directly or indirectly, from basic psychological needs.
 This energy allows individuals to act autonomously.

-Many theorists have posited that self-regulation depletes energy but SDT researchers have proposed and demonstrated that only controlled regulation depletes energy, autonomous regulation can actually be vitalizing.
+Many theorists have posited that self-regulation depletes energy, but SDT researchers have proposed and demonstrated that only controlled regulation depletes energy; autonomous regulation can actually be vitalizing.

-Ryan et al. used SDT to explain the effect of weekends on the well-being of adult working population.
-The study determined that people felt higher well-being on weekends due to greater feelings of autonomy, and feeling closer to others (relatedness), in weekend activities.
+Ryan and colleagues used SDT to explain the effect of weekends on the well-being of adult working population.
+The study determined that people felt higher well-being on weekends due to greater feelings of autonomy and feeling closer to others (i.e., latedness) in weekend activities.

 Education

 In a study by Hyungshim Jang, the capacity of two different theoretical models of motivation were used to explain why an externally provided rationale for doing a particular assignment often helps in a student's motivation, engagement, and learning during relatively uninteresting learning activities.

-Undergraduate students (N = 136; 108 women, 28 men) worked on a relatively uninteresting short lesson after either receiving or not receiving a rationale.
+Undergraduate students (N = 136; 108 women, 28 men) worked on a relatively uninteresting short lesson after receiving or not receiving a rationale.
 Students who received the rationale showed greater interest, work ethic, and determination.

 Structural equation modeling was used to test three alternative explanatory models to understand why the rationale produced such benefits: